MKTO (album)

-MKTO is the debut studio album by American musical duo MKTO.
+MKTO is the only album by the American musical duo MKTO.
 It was released on January 30, 2014, in Australia and New Zealand, and was released on April 1 in North America.

 Background

 The album was released on January 30, 2014, in Australia and New Zealand.
 The album was released in the US on April 1, 2014.
 MKTO stands for "Misfit Kids and Total Outcasts".
 The duo explains that the title fits the album and it represents the kind of kids they were in high school.

 Singles

-The album's lead single, and the duo's debut single, "Thank You", was released on November 12, 2012.
-It has since been followed up by two further singles: "Classic", which was released on 20 June 2013; and "God Only Knows", released on 29 November 2013.
+The album's lead single, "Thank You", was released on November 12, 2012.
+It was followed up by two further singles: "Classic", which was released on 20 June 2013; and "God Only Knows", released on 29 November 2013.
 On April 8, 2014, "American Dream" was released as the fourth single and on August 27, 2014, the duo confirmed via an Instagram post that the Max Martin penned "Forever Until Tomorrow" had been announced as the fifth Australian single, with its radio release immediate.